forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/setup.md

 ## Installing BDJuno
-In order to install BDJuno you are required to have [Go 1.17+](https://golang.org/dl/) installed on your machine.
+In order to install BDJuno, you are required to have [Go 1.17+](https://golang.org/dl/) installed on your machine.
 Once you have it, the first thing to do is to clone the GitHub repository.
 To do this you can run

 ```shell
 $ git clone https://github.com/forbole/bdjuno.git